CaptainCooky/Relay-Bot/typescript/README.md

 ## Issues

-If you encounter any issues or have any questions, feel free to open an issue on the [Issues page](https://github.com/yourusername/relay_bot/issues).
+If you encounter any issues or have any questions, feel free to open an issue on the [Issues page](https://github.com/CaptainCooky/Relay-Bot/issues).

 ## Credits

-This TypeScript version is inspired by the original Rust version of Relay-Bot, with the goal of improving accessibility and ease of development within the JavaScript/TypeScript ecosystem.
+This TypeScript version is inspired by the original Rust version, [inter_channel_message_mover](https://github.com/laralove143/interchannel_message_mover.git), with the goal of improving accessibility and ease of development within the JavaScript/TypeScript ecosystem.

 ---